galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 # Constraints are everything

-It can be easily noticed that if the number of units in the hidden layer it's greater than or equal to the number of input units, the network will learn the identity function easily.
+It can be easily noticed that if the number of units in the hidden layer is greater than or equal to the number of input units, the network will learn the identity function easily.

 Learning the identity function alone is useless because the network will never learn to extract useful features but, instead, it will simply pass forward the input data to the output layer.
 In order to learn useful features, constraints must be added to the network: in this way no neuron can learn the identity function but they'll learn to project inputs in a lower dimensional space.